how to do subscript in google docs?

 More fudgey answers to your dark chocolate questions

-- how to get honey palworld?
+- how do i get home?